mkiser/WTFJHT/membership.md

 It's produced every morning by hand, updated throughout the day, with a newsletter sent out every afternoon.
 More than 200k people rely on WTFJHT to bring them the day's news in as a concise and focused recap.

 **So here's the deal:** [This is my full-time job]({{ site.baseurl }}/meta/trump-creates-one-new-job/).
-And, running this thing is expensive (see below).
-It's just me, plus a few volunteers donating a couple hours/month.
 WTFJHT has been one of the most exciting, fun, and rewarding projects I've ever been involved in and I want nothing more than for this to keep going.

 **It comes down to this:** I'll keep doing this as long as the community keeps supporting me.